 ExpiresDefault "access 30 days"

 ## EXPIRES HEADER CACHING ###END Expire Header

 You can modify the expires time by changing the time in the above-given code, but the 30-days is the minimum value of it(recommended: access plus 1 year).

 YOU MAY READ: 5 Useful Blogging Tools for Writing and SEO

-If you like this tutorial “How to Add Expires Headers” than don’t forget to share your views in comment.
+If you like this tutorial “How to Add Expires Headers” then don’t forget to share your views in a comment.